-Select:

-Select the entry to delete or modify the corresponding port number.
+Select: Select the entry to delete or modify the corresponding port number.
 It is multi-optional.

 MAC Address: Displays the static MAC Address.

 VLAN ID: Displays the corresponding VLAN ID of the MAC address.

 Port: Displays the corresponding Port number of the MAC address.
 Here you can modify the port number to which the MAC address is bound.

-The new port should be in the same VLAN. Туре: Displays the Type of the MAC address.
-Aging Status: Displays the Aging Status of the MAC address.
+The new port should be in the same VLAN.

-- 1. If the corresponding port number of the MAC address is not correct, or the connected port (or the device) has been changed, the switch can not be forward the packets correctly.
+- If the corresponding port number of the MAC address is not correct, or the connected port (or the device) has been changed, the switch can not be forward the packets correctly.
 Please reset the static address entry appropriately. - 2.
 If the MAC address of a device has been added to the Static Address Table, connecting the device to another port will cause its address not to be recognized dynamically by the switch.
 Therefore, please ensure the entries in the Static Address Table are correct and valid. - 3.
 The MAC address in the Static Address Table can not be added to the Filtering Address Table or bound to a port dynamically.